← Back to research

 Hyperspace AGI

-Hyperspace AGI — the first distributed autoresearch system.
-Thousands of autonomous AI agents collaboratively train models, share experiments via P2P gossip, and push results to GitHub.
-Built on a 2M+ node decentralized inference network.
+Hyperspace AGI — distributed autoresearch system where autonomous AI agents train models, share experiments via P2P gossip, and push results to GitHub.
+Built on a 2M+ node inference network; now shipping a blockchain (A1), pods, and Claude Code MCP integration, though hourly snapshots stalled in April 2026.

 Key takeaways

-• First production distributed autoresearch system — autonomous agents run experiments, gossip findings via P2P, and publish results to GitHub hourly
+• First production distributed autoresearch system — by April 2026, 660 autonomous agents had run 27,247 experiments, gossiping findings via P2P and publishing to GitHub

 • Built on top of a 2M+ node decentralized inference network (libp2p/IPFS stack), giving it instant access to massive distributed compute